 In April 2017, small ticket vendor finance provider Allstate Capital joined the Crestmark team.
 Located in Pompano Beach, Florida, the company was owned and run by Alex Echevarria and Mike Ramazio.
 Joining Crestmark provided further funding opportunities, and has allowed the team to grow.
 It has turned into a division called Crestmark Vendor Finance, now located in Boynton Beach Florida and overseen by Scot Lund, with Alex and Mike as key participants.
 The division’s industry outreach includes fitness, healthcare, office, and more.

 On Aug.
 1, 2018, Crestmark was officially acquired by MetaBank®, a federally chartered savings bank headquartered in Sioux Falls, South Dakota — adding strength and opportunity for both organizations.
 Through this mutually agreeable deal, Crestmark will continue providing its signature commercial lending services nationwide, but will operate as a division of MetaBank, a wholly-owned subsidiary of Meta Financial Group Inc.

-We currently have full-service offices including the headquarters in Troy, Michigan; the leasing division in Bloomfield Hills, Michigan; Baton Rouge, Louisiana; Boynton Beach, Florida; Franklin, Tennessee; Los Angeles, California; and New York, New York; as well as sales representation throughout the country and a Foreign Representative Office in Canada.
+Crestmark currently has full-service offices including the headquarters in Troy, Michigan which includes the leasing division) as well as offices in Baton Rouge, Louisiana; Boynton Beach, Florida; Franklin, Tennessee; Los Angeles, California; as well as sales representation throughout the country and a Foreign Representative Office in Canada.
 We work with an outside network of business professionals such as lawyers, accountants, business consultants, and bankers to provide the working capital assistance those businesses need.
 We are proud of our history and the collective strength that we’ve brought together – and we are ready to help.